leftlogic/ffconf/src/articles/2025-ticket-dates-ai-and-baselines.md

 For instance, although our FFConf website(s) use CSS nesting, from the baseline _widely available_ figures and our actual visitors, I can see that most users won’t support this so it’s a good plan to process the CSS through postcss.

-_Please note that although web.dev have sponsored us in the past, this is not a sponsored link - Remy just thought it would be useful to fellow developers_
+_Please note that although web.dev have sponsored us in the past, this is not a sponsored link - Remy just thought it would be useful to fellow developers._